 - members will be checked on the way they hold monies collected on behalf of their clients, ie you; and

 It is important to confirm the prospective agent’s professional indemnity insurance.
 If the agent is a member of a professional or trade association, professional indemnity insurance will be an automatic condition of membership.
 However, the existence of the cover, and its extent, should be checked.
-Where a resident management company delegates tasks to a managing agent, the residents’ company will remain legally answerable for any neglect, omission or mistake by the agent and should be sure that the agent has the means for compensation or damages.
+Where a resident management company delegates tasks to a managing agent, the residents’ company will remain legally answerable for any neglect, omission or mistake by the agent and should be sure that the agent has the means to provide compensation or damages.

 Codes of practice

 Management of residential leasehold property should be in accordance with approved Codes of Practice.
-The Government has, to date, approved two Codes of Practice for residential leasehold housing, one produced by ARHM relating to retirement housing schemes and one by RICS relevant to all lessees paying variable service charges not on retirement schemes.
+The Government has, to date, approved two Codes of Practice for residential leasehold housing, one produced by ARHM relating to retirement housing schemes and one by the RICS relevant to all lessees paying variable service charges not on retirement housing schemes.
 When appointing an agent, always ask the agent to confirm that he/she complies with the relevant code.
 Members of ARMA agree to follow one or both of these codes of practice.